pedrobeirao/sfc17/README.md

 - "Models": contains the implementation of the core regression and GP modeling functions
 - "Tools": contains cleaning and rebinning, fuel type split, engine info, json conversion, etc.
 - "Validation": contains validation plot functions.

+You can interact with the SFC17 package using the Python notebook under the sfc17 folder.